Point Judith Lighthouse

 Email: snappacharters@cox.net

-My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore, and tours.
+Lighthouses and Coastal Attractions of Southern New England: This book provides special human interest stories from each of the 92 lighthouses all over the southern coast line, along with plenty of indoor and outdoor coastal attractions you can explore, and tours.
 Look inside! |